gracethorn/gracesblog/Final Project 2.md

 have buttons/switches to *loop sounds*? or can that be done with the speed and actual turn table spin

 needs to be clean and asthetic, *but how can it be hands on? what else can move? how can it be more dynamic?*

+touch something to choose the object wrather than physically grabbing

 ![Final Project Objects](Images/final%20project%20objects.jpg)